ZhianMai/My-LeetCode-Solution/README.md

 ### Follow-ups for problems
 For each solution, try to answer two follow-ups:
-* How to run this solution with a lot of data (1TB) on a PC which has limited memory (100MB)?
+* How to run this solution with a lot of input data (1TB) on a PC which has limited memory (100MB)?
 * How ro run this solution on a distributed cluster, like a leading node distribute work to many worker nodes?

 These two questions are very similiar to answer: